Adam Wood is an author, speaker and walking tour guide specialising in historic true crime and policing.

-Now living in Coventry, he is the author of two books on local true crime cases: The Watchmaker's Revenge and The Case of the Painted Bicycle Lamp.
-He is currently working on The Black Kalendar of Coventry, a chronological collection of murder cases and other dark deeds from the annals of Coventry's history.
+Now living in Coventry, he is the author of three books on local true crime cases: The Watchmaker's Revenge; The Case of the Painted Bicycle Lamp, and The Black Kalendar of Coventry, a chronological collection of murder cases and other dark deeds from the annals of Coventry's history.

 Adam is Executive Editor of Ripperologist magazine, the leading publication dedicated to the serious study of the Whitechapel murders and their place in social history.
 From 2017 to 2021 he was Editor of the Journal of the Police History Society.

 He has spoken at numerous true crime and police history podcasts and conferences, and reguarly acts as a consultant for documentary, film and radio producers.